-I’ve never actually tried this recipe using carrot instead of zucchini but I could image it would behave similarly.
-The only drawback is that zucchini yields more liquid than carrots so it could result is a dryer texture.
+I’ve never actually tried this zucchini cake recipe using carrots instead, but I could imagine it would behave similarly.
+The only drawback is that zucchini yields more liquid than carrots, so it could result in a dryer texture.
 If you’re looking for a sweet and delicious carrot dessert, try this carrot cake recipe.
 OR if you want the best of both zucchini and carrot worlds, try this zucchini carrot bread!

-Although I highly recommend giving sour cream a try in this recipe, you can replace it with Greek yogurt, cottage cheese, crème fraiche or buttermilk.
-If you want a dairy free alternative you could use full-fat coconut milk, just be sure to use a tablespoon of lemon juice for every cup of coconut milk to mimic the “sour” cream flavor.
+Although I highly recommend giving sour cream a try in this zucchini dessert recipe, you can replace it with Greek yogurt, cottage cheese, crème fraiche, or buttermilk.
+If you want a dairy-free alternative, you could use full-fat coconut milk — just be sure to use a tablespoon of lemon juice for every cup of coconut milk to mimic the “sour” cream flavor.